 As a writer, Camaron has worked with community leaders across the country to explore how they solved nationwide issues on a local level.
-Bringing these community-tested solutions for issues such as homelessness, gentrification and affordable housing to Phoenix will enable us to solve the complex problems we face with both the strength of our local expertise and the expertise of others who have addressed similar issues in their communities.
-Starting from this shared knowledge will provide council members more time to work one-on-one with community members to better plan for our future.
+Bringing these community-tested solutions for issues such as homelessness, gentrification and affordable housing to Phoenix will enable him to the solve the complex problems we face with both the strength of local expertise and the wisdom of others who have addressed similar issues in their communities throughout the country.

 Phoenix is known as a pro-business city; let's make it a pro-worker city as well.
 We can do this by raising the minimum wage, updating the salary minimum for overtime pay and requiring two-week advanced scheduling for hourly employees.